How will the coronavirus affect the Olympics?

 Nexstar’s Olympic coverage team was supposed to check out and interview athletes at the Olympic Training Center in Colorado Springs, Colorado, on Thursday.
 However, on Wednesday night the Center closed to all visitors, “out of an abundance of caution and in an effort to limit any potential exposure to the coronavirus.”

-Watch here at 4 p.m.
-CT for a kickoff to a series of weekly live streams leading up to the Olympics, featuring the latest headlines and athlete features, plus interviews and analysis.
+- The above video was the kickoff to a series of weekly live streams leading up to the Olympics, featuring the latest headlines and athlete features, plus interviews and analysis.
+Watch the next ones Tuesdays at 9 a.m.
+CT.

 The International Olympic Committee re-asserted its commitment to the summer games in a press release that coincided with the lighting of the Olympic flame in Greece.
 That ceremony was held with limited spectators due to coronavirus concerns.